frnmst/automated-tasks/docs/rules.rst

 The metadata.yaml file
 ----------------------

-The ``./metadata.yaml`` file contains important information for the deployment of the scripts.
+The ``./utils/metadata.yaml`` file contains important information for the deployment of the scripts.

-.. note:: This file is generated automatically using some of the data present in this documentation.
+.. important:: Since commit ``8852e61`` this file is generated automatically using some of the data present in this documentation.

 Coding standards
 ----------------